Toronto Reference Library: 21st century

 From 2009 to 2014, the Toronto Reference Library building underwent a C$34 million renovation of its building.
 The library interior was used as a filming location for Red in 2010.
 Renovations and expansions to the library during this time includes the Bram and Bluma Appel Salon, and a new glass-cube entrance for the building.
 The renovations were completed on 19 September 2014.
 The revitalization efforts saw the library expanded in floor size, and a number of technological innovations incorporated into the library, event spaces created, and the reconfiguration of the library's bookshelves.

-The Toronto Comic Arts Festival Store (TCAF) was opened inside the Toronto Reference Library initially as a pop-up shop in December 2014.
-In 2015, it became a long-term store on the ground floor of the library, Page & Panel, but closed in 2022.
+The Toronto Comic Arts Festival Store (TCAF) was opened inside the Toronto Reference Library, initially as a pop-up shop in December 2014.
+In 2015, it became a long-term store on the ground floor of the library, called Page & Panel, but closed in 2022.

 Building

-The building was designed by Raymond Moriyama Architects during the mid-1970s.
+The building was designed by Raymond Moriyama Architects in the mid-1970s.
 At 426535 sqft, the five-double-storey building is the largest TPL branch by area.
 The building is approximately 119 ft at its highest point.
 The first level is approximately 255 × 255 ft.